- Keke Rosberg

 Qatar GP 2025 – Race Recap, Results and Key Moments

-Race summary: how the 2025 Qatar GP was won
+Race summary: how Verstappen won the 2025 Qatar GP

 That first lap set the tone: Verstappen up front with the race under control, Piastri trying to stay in DRS range, and Sainz and Norris juggling attack and defence in a very compressed top six.